-Bazaars are the perfect place to observe the life of the locals.
+Bishkek bazaars are another highlight to observe the life of the locals.
 Here life boils and they have always been the heart of any Central Asian city.
-This crowded market offers a certain flavor of the life of Kyrgyz people.

 Swim in the Alpine Lakes

-Standing as far away from any sea or ocean Kyrgyzstan has its little pearls, about 2000 alpine lakes which are home to thousands of rivers and streams.
+Even though Kyrgyzstan is far away from any sea or ocean, it has its little pearls, about 2000 alpine lakes which are homes to thousands of rivers and streams.
 When you trek up to the mountains those stunning lakes attract you to swim and be ready for cold alpine lake waters.
 Here are some alpine lake of Kyrgyzstan: Issyk Kul, Sary-Chelek, Ala-Kul, Kel-Tor, Merzbacher, Song-Kul and Kel-Suu.

-Hike to the highest Shaar waterfall in Central Asia
+Hike to the highest waterfall in Central Asia

-Kyrgyzstan is one of the water-rich countries in Central Asia due to its massive amount of glacials that originates the revers and waterfalls spread around the country.
-400m waterfall Shaar is the highest waterfall in Central Tian Shan and the whole Central Asia and is surrounded by amazing nature.
+Kyrgyzstan is one of the two water-rich countries in Central Asia because of its massive amount of glaciers which are the sources of hundreds of rivers and waterfalls spread around the country.
+The 400 m Shaar waterfall is the highest waterfall in Central Tian Shan and the whole Central Asia and is surrounded by amazing nature.